CarlKCarlK/shortestpaper/README.md

 # shortestpaper
-Rust and WASM version of famous shortest Paper about 5th Powers
+Rust and WASM version of famous shortest paper about 5th powers